requiredcrx/quizzler_app_GUI_version/README.md

 This is an update to the [Quiz_app](https://github.com/requiredcrx/Quiz_game)

-# WHat's New:
+# What's New:
 - Terminal based interaction has been retired with GUI using the Tkinter Module
 - The question data has been retired with an API response call from OPENTDB
 - More interaction on the UI
-- The canvas changes color to match the mood whether or not the question is right.
+- The canvas changes color to match the mood whether or not the answer is right.

 ## Note
 The question are mainly from computer science category, Feel free to change the response type from OPENTDB api call.